AndyButland/UmbracoPersonalisationGroupsCore/ReadMe.md

 ## How to extend it

 The idea moving forward is that not every criteria will necessarily be provided by the core package - it should be extensible by developers looking to implement something that might be quite specific to their application.
-This should be mostly straightforward.
-Due to the fact that the criteria that are made available come from a scan of all loaded assemblies, it should only be necessary to provide a dll with an implementation of `IPersonalisationGroupCriteria` and a unique `Alias` property, along with the definition editor angular view, controller and translation service - `definition.editor.html`, `definition.editor.controller.js` and `definition.definition.translator.js` respectively.
+Due to the fact that the criteria that are made available come from a scan of all loaded assemblies, it should only be necessary to provide a dll with an implementation of `IPersonalisationGroupCriteria` and a unique `Alias` property, along with the appropriate front-end components.

+For versions up to and include Umbraco 13, these are the definition editor angular view, controller and translation service - `definition.editor.html`, `definition.editor.controller.js` and `definition.definition.translator.js` respectively.

 As with other Umbraco packages, you'll also need to create a `package.manifest` file listing out the additional JavaScript files you need, e.g.: